The city of Tangier – perched on the northwestern tip of Morocco – was declared an International Zone after World War I and was jointly...Read More

 A few years ago, I wrote a blog post about the cookbook Middle Eastern Cooking by Rose Dosti and how my dad and I bonded over an illicit photocopying session of recipes from the book.
 One of the treasures I found inside its pages was a recipe for Chicken Bastila, a traditional Moroccan dish usually prepared for holidays and weddings.
 It’s a sweet-savory pie made from layers of phyllo dough stuffed with spice-infused chicken, cinnamon-scented almonds, and soft scrambled eggs.
 When the pie is done baking, it’s sprinkled with confectioners’ sugar (!) and cinnamon.
 I made it in its original form twice in my life and both times, it was transcendent.
 Seriously.
 Like nothing else in the world.

-When revising the recipe, I figured that since the traditional version included crushed almonds with cinnamon, an almond flour crust wouldn’t stray too far from the original.
+When revising this recipe, I figured that since the traditional version included crushed almonds with cinnamon, an almond flour crust wouldn’t stray too far from the original.
 And if I “cheated” a little bit and used a few dates instead of sugar as a sweetener, I could make a pie that’s technically paleo.
-[Insert my rant about how “treats are treats, no matter what they’re made from” here.]
-I suspect Moroccan cooks would say this doesn’t measure up because it’s less sweet than the traditional recipe, but I’m very pleased with the result – especially because it means I haven’t had to bid Chicken Bastila adieu.
-The pie was crispy, had just the right touch of sweetness, and was very filling and rich.
+I suspect Moroccan cooks would say this doesn’t measure up because it’s less sweet than the traditional recipe, but I’m very pleased with the result—especially because it means I haven’t had to bid Chicken Bastila adieu.
+The pie is crispy, has just the right touch of sweetness, and is very filling and rich.
 The perfect celebration of family and food.

 Paleo Chicken Bastila